-ITEM CATE GORY SCORING R1 TECH NICAL R1.1 Clear, Concise and Complete Proposal 5 Points Maximum Bidders are to provide a clear, concise and complete bid that is well organized.
+ITEM CATE GORY SCORING R1 TECHI NICAL R1.1 Clear, Concise and Complete Proposal 5 Points Maximum Bidders are to provide a clear, concise and complete bid that is well organized.
 The bid will be evaluated on the readability of the document with respect to grammar, flow and overall clarity.
 The information should be presented in a logical manner and based on the information requested.
-The Bid: matches the sequence of the Mandatory and Point-Rated Criteria (1 points); includes table of contents (1 points) • free from spelling and grammatical errors, omissions points removed for each error identified) s or erroneous content (3 points, 0.5 R1.2 Under standing of Scope of Work 15 Points Maximum Bidders are to provide a written summary to present evidence of their understanding of the unique nature of the type of work requested in the SOW, relative but not limited to the constraints of working in remote northern environments.
-The Bio dder should clearly demonstrate an understanding of: a) compliance with applicable regulatory requirements, legislation, management plans standard operating procedures as they relate to performing work in the Yukon b) the health, safety, and environmental risks and mitigation measures associated with tasks described in the SOW and activities specifically related to northern projects.
-Health and safety risks may include chemical, physical and environmental risks; major technical risks and mitigation measures associated with conducting work in remote northern environments.
+The Bid: • matches the sequence of the Mandatory and Point-fincludes table of contents (1 points) free from spelling and grammatical errors, omissions , , points removed for each error identified) R1.2 Under standing of Scope of Work 15 Points Maximum unique s are to provide a written summary to present evidence nature of the type of work requested in the SOW, relating tints of working in remote northern environments.
+The Bio dder should clearly demonstrate an understanding of: a) compliance with applicable regulatory requirements, legislation, management plans and standard operating procedures as they relate to performing work in the Yukon the health, safety, and environmental risks and mitigation measures associated with tasks described in the SOW and activities specifically related to northern projects.
+Health and safety risks may include chemical, physical and environmental risks; y related to northern projects. major technical risks and mitigation measures associated with conducting work in remote northern environments.
 Technical risks may include but are not limited to risks related to schedule, logistics or execution; d) methodology in approaching the services; and e) that the Bidder possesses the necessary qualification successfully complete the tasks as described in the The following rating scale will be used to evaluate the Bidder's project understanding with points for demonstrating evidence for each criterion A through E above as follows: 3 points - provides complete details demonstrating project understanding and relevant experience.
 Details are sufficient for the reviewers to wholly assess the project understanding and the relevant project experience is for northern locations of similar or greater scope, scale, and complexity.
 1.5 point - does not provide complete details or project experience is not relevant.
 Details provided are insufficient to wholly asses project understanding/support criterion and/or project experience is not a northern location, is for an inequivalent scope, or is of a lesser complexity than the proposed project.
 0 points - no information provided